Determine Your Voice & Tone

 Handling the Negative

 Negative comments will eventually come your way.
 While it may be tempting to delete them, please don’t.
 Deleting comments will often lead to more negativity and has even created public relations disasters for some institutions and companies.
 Instead, focus on determining whether you should respond or just let the comment be.
 Avoid engaging with trolls who try to incite reactions.
 Need help deciding how to handle a negative comment?
-Contact Alexa Biron, manager of new media and special projects, at firstname.lastname@example.org for support.
+Contact Emily Zangari, manager of social and emerging media, at firstname.lastname@example.org for support.